camelita/PortfolioProjects/rest_api__to_mysql/README.md

 This helps a football enthusiast stay updated on their favorite goal scorers, compare them to other goal scorers, and even observe any exciting trends over the course of the season.

 # Technologies Used⚙️
-os
-pandas
-requests
-python-dotenv
-MySQL-connector-python
+os, pandas, requests, python-dotenv, MySQL-connector-python

 # Error handling🚨
-I added error-handling mechanisms for
+I added error-handling mechanisms for API connection errors, HTTP request issues, timeouts & other potential errors.

-API connection errors
-HTTP request issues
-timeouts
-other potential errors

 # Key takeaway🔑
-It is possible to load data from a REST API into an RDBMS database by combining Python and SQL together instead of using one over the other
+It is possible to load data from a REST API into an RDBMS database by combining Python and SQL together instead of using one over the other.